Tata Steel plans to cut up to 3,000 European jobs

 European steelmakers largely blame China for the extent of a surplus in the market, but the world’s biggest steelmaker says it has made its own deep cuts to capacity.

-Tata’s quest to boost profitability follows a European anti-trust decision to block a joint venture with Germany’s Thyssenkrupp (TKAG.DE).
+Tata’s quest to boost profitability follows a European anti-trust decision to block a joint venture with Germany’s Thyssenkrupp.

 Tata said in a statement challenging market conditions had been made “worse by the use of Europe as a dumping ground for the world’s excess capacity”.